Jackson Mahomes’ felony charges dismissed; misdemeanor could go to trial

-OLATHE, Kan. — A Johnson County judge approved prosecutors’ motion to dismiss multiple charges against Jackson Mahomes, brother to Kansas City Chiefs quarterback Patrick Mahomes.
+OLATHE, Kan.
+(WDAF) — A Kansas judge has approved a motion by prosecutors to dismiss multiple charges against Jackson Mahomes, brother to Kansas City Chiefs quarterback Patrick Mahomes, but the 23-year-old could still be heading to trial.

-Prosecutors filed a motion Tuesday to dismiss three felony charges of aggravated sexual battery against Jackson Mahomes.
+On Tuesday, prosecutors filed a motion in Johnson County to dismiss three felony charges of aggravated sexual battery against Jackson Mahomes.
 But he still has one remaining misdemeanor charge, which could go to trial.

-The younger Mahomes appeared in Johnson County court Wednesday for a preliminary hearing where the judge ruled in favor of the motion.
+The younger Mahomes appeared in Johnson County court Wednesday for a preliminary hearing during which the judge ruled in favor of the motion.

 At Wednesday’s hearing, however, prosecutors argued just because the witness won’t testify doesn’t mean it didn’t happen.

-On Tuesday, Brandon Davies, Mahomes’ attorney, released the following statement to FOX4:
+On Tuesday, Brandon Davies, Mahomes’ attorney, released the following statement to Nexstar’s WDAF:

 “Like I said from the beginning, Jackson has done nothing wrong.
 We had full confidence that the truth of the matter would ultimately be revealed.
 The defense will reserve further comment until the remaining count is disposed of.”